RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -   **Duplicate records** - some parcel numbers have multiple records for build year which can lead to double-counting area, truck trips, and emissions.
 When duplicates occur, we are using the earliest build year from the parcel database which may not account for parcel modifications or expansions.
 Additionally, some parcels in Los Angeles County had multiple parcel numbers associated with the same warehouse; only one parcel number was allowed for these warehouses to avoid double counting.

 -   **Emissions calculations** - emissions are based on a set of emissions factors that do not account for the heterogeneity of truck trips by warehouse type (cold storage, dry storage, distribution facilities, etc.), nor the variability in truck trip distances based on location of the facility.
-This information is not readily available at the time but could be incorporated in later versions if individual facility information becomes avaiable through the SCAQMD Rule 2305 reporting.
+This information is not readily available at the time but could be incorporated in later versions if individual facility information becomes available through the SCAQMD Rule 2305 reporting.

 -   **Orange County data** - Assessor parcel data is not directly from the assessor's office and is likely less reliable than the other three counties as a result.
 It is also older and less complete.\